 - Are your wages being garnished?

 - Are you facing foreclosure proceeding or auto repossession?

-If so, contact dedicated Buffalo bankruptcy attorney Randy Gugino for a free confidential consultation.
+If so, contact dedicated Buffalo bankruptcy attorney Randy Gugino for a confidential consultation.
 With over 30 years of experience helping residents throughout Western New York with debt relief, he can customize a solution to help you eliminate debt and end creditor abuse.

 We can provide the guidance and solutions you need to help get you back on a path to financial stability.

 Chapter 7 is best suited to individuals who have accumulated significant debt and have little or no income.
 When you file for Chapter 7 bankruptcy, you wipe the slate clean — all your non-exempt debts are removed.
 Chapter 7 is also known as liquidation bankruptcy because some of your property may be sold or liquidated in order to pay back your creditors.

 Is it faster to file a chapter 7 bankruptcy?

 Debts are usually discharged faster, and over a shorter period of time with a Chapter 7 bankruptcy than with a Chapter 13 bankruptcy.